Jegert/Auto-backup-for-Project-Zomboid/README.md

 **How to automatically open it when you open up the game:**

-•Drag the jar and the BAT file into the game folder
+•Drag the jar into the game folder
 •Create a BAT file and edit the file locations if necessary (.jar and .exe)
 ```
 @echo off